Criterion Hotel, Rockhampton: History

 The Criterion Hotel is a three-storeyed masonry building situated on the corner of Quay and Fitzroy Streets in Rockhampton.
 It has formed an integral and vital part of the social and cultural life of the town and City of Rockhampton since 1891.

-In 1855 (prior to the separation of Queensland in 1959) the New South Wales Government had requested that William Henry Wiseman the Commissioner for Leichardt, locate a suitable place on the Fitzroy River for a settlement.
+In 1855 (prior to the separation of Queensland in 1859) the New South Wales Government had requested that William Henry Wiseman the Commissioner for Leichardt, locate a suitable place on the Fitzroy River for a settlement.
 Rockhampton's name and place had been decided on in 1856 although the settlement was not officially proclaimed a town until 25 October 1858.

 In 1857 Mr Palmer erected a store, the first building in Rockhampton.
 Richard Parker a resident of Gayndah erected the first hotel (or inn) for Rockhampton some six months later.
 Both Parker and Palmer had erected their buildings on what was crown land.
 Parker had built the inn opposite to Palmers store, and was in partnership with a man called George Gannon.

 Parker and Gannon's establishment was known as the Bush Inn and was constructed of iron-bark slabs and shingle roof.
 In 1858, the Canoona gold rush rapidly changed the fortune of the Bush Inn.
 The Bush Inn enjoyed overwhelming patronage and clientele over the four months that the rush lasted.

-The Bush Inn was enlarged upon and rebuilt in 1859-60.
+The Bush Inn was enlarged upon and rebuilt in 1859–60.
 The rebuilt building was of a single storey.
 The entrance to the public bar was from the corner of Fitzroy Street and Quay Lane, and the business premises extended along the Quay Lane aspect of the block.
 The layout of the Bush Inn now included a coffee room approached through a garden, and a billiard room at the Fitzroy Street end of the building.

 Parker died in 1860 bequeathing the property to the eldest of his two daughters Dorinda Ann Parker.
 After his death Parker's widow Maria, kept the Inn going until remarrying with John Watt in 1861.
-The Bush Inn transferred licenseeship in 1862 to John Ward.
+In 1862, the Bush Inn transferred the license to John Ward.
 Ward changed the name of the establishment from the Bush Inn to the Criterion Hotel.
 Ward also constructed the Rockhampton Hotel on Victoria Parade, a short distance from the Criterion.

 Ward however did not maintain the licence very long, and before the end of 1862 had transferred it on to Thomas Nobbs.
 The Criterion was further rebuilt at this stage into a two storeyed weatherboard building with a first floor verandah fronting onto Fitzroy Street.